Slow Cooker Pulled Pork

 • BBQ sauce: Use your favorite kind!
 I used the basic 365 brand by Whole Foods and thought it was fantastic.

 Step 1: Season the pork.
-Start by combining the salt, garlic powder and smoked paprika in a bowl, then use your hands to rub it all over the pork, making sure it’s completely coated.
+Start by combining the salt, garlic powder and smoked paprika in a small bowl, then use your hands to rub it all over the pork, making sure it’s completely coated.

 Step 2: Cook in the slow cooker.
 Add the vinegar to the bottom of your slow cooker, then place the seasoned pork on top.
 Cook it on HIGH for 5 hours, or on LOW for 7 hours (warning: your house will smell amazing!)